miriamposner/get-started-with-tableau/getting-started-with-tableau-public.md

 ## 3. Data types in Tableau

 Tableau divides your content types (that is, your columns) into **dimensions** and **measures**.
-Measures consist of numeric information; everything else is a dimension.
+Measures consist of numeric information: values that can be added together.
+Everything else is a dimension.
 Tableau will often provide recommendations based on these data types.

 ![][3]